 Best holiday markets in NYC

-It’s hard to imagine a more romantic excursion than going to a Christmas market in Grand Central—gawk at the swirls of constellations on the roof inside, then check out the towering, bejeweled tree to get a new meaning of bright lights, big city.
-Oh, and don’t forget to pick up goods to throw the best Christmas party ever.
-Nov 14–Dec 24
+It’s hard to imagine a more perfect excursion than going to a Christmas market in Grand Central.
+Go for the: Chance to gawk at the swirls of constellations on the roof inside, then check out the towering, bejeweled tree to get a new meaning of bright lights, big city.
+Stay for the: Chance to grab goods to throw the best Christmas party ever.
+Open through December 24.

-This annual holiday bazaar, run by the people behind the Union Square farmers’ market, features handmade items from local artisans and snacks from vendors such as Hill Country Barbecue and La Sonrisa Empanadas.
-Look for the market concierge to help you navigate your way through the approximately 100 booths.
-Nov 29–Dec 24
+This annual holiday bazaar near Central Park is run by the people behind the Winter Village ar Bryant Park, the Union Square Holiday Market and others.
+Go for the: Handmade items from local artisans and snacks from vendors such as Hill Country Barbecue and La Sonrisa Empanadas.
+Look for the market concierge to help you navigate your way through more than 100 booths.